 Worse than a ticket is the increased crash risk.
-The relation between speed and crashes is clear and has been shown in a large number of studies: the higher the speed, the greater the probability of a crash.
+The relation between speed and crashes is clear and has been shown in many studies: the higher the speed, the greater the probability of a crash.

-Furthermore, as speed increases, the injury severity in crashes also increases—and not just for the driver who is responsible for the crash occurring but for all others involved as well.
+Furthermore, as speed increases, the injury severity in crashes also increases—not just for the driver responsible for the crash occurring but for all others involved.

 This is one of the reasons speed limits are set.
 However, this doesn’t mean ‘keeping to the limit’ is always safe.
 Speed is also dangerous if it is higher than the circumstances allow at that moment (e.g., rain, fog, or traffic volume).

-Higher driving speeds also mean less time to process information and act on it, greatly reducing the chances of avoiding a crash.
+Higher driving speeds also mean less time to process information and act on it, significantly reducing the chances of avoiding a crash.

-Speeding doesn’t save much time and can add significant stress to your trip.
+Speeding doesn’t save much time and can significantly stress your trip.
 Stay safe by following speed limits and remind the people you care about to slow down.

 A speeding ticket lawyer in Jacksonville can help you fight your ticket and get the best possible outcome.
 They can increase your chances of getting your ticket dismissed, reduce fines and penalties, and save time and hassle.